-- · Consult your dealer for information about transporting and installing the projector.
-Do not attempt to transport and install the projector yourself.
-The projector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury. - Do not place the projector in the following conditions: - on an unstable cart, stand, or table. - near water, baths, or damp rooms. - in direct sunlight, near heaters, or heat radiating appliances. - in a dusty, smoky or steamy environment. - on a sheet of paper or cloth, rugs or carpets. - Do not install and store the projector in the below circumstances.
+- Do not place the projector in the following conditions: - on an unstable cart, stand, or table. - near water, baths, or damp rooms. - in direct sunlight, near heaters, or heat radiating appliances. - in a dusty, smoky or steamy environment. - on a sheet of paper or cloth, rugs or carpets. - Do not install and store the projector in the below circumstances.
 Failure to do so may cause of malfunction. - In powerful magnetic fields - In corrosive gas environment - Outdoors - If you wish to have the projector installed on the ceiling: - Do not attempt to install the projector yourself. - The projector must be installed by qualified technicians in order to ensure proper operation and reduce the risk of bodily injury. - In addition, the ceiling must be strong enough to support the projector and the installation must be in accordance with any local building codes. - Please consult your dealer for more information.

-- Do not cover the lens with the lens cap or equivalent while the projector is on.
-Doing so can lead to melting of the cap due to the heat emitted from the light output. - Do not place any objects, which are easily affected by heat, in front of the projector lens.
+Do not place any objects, which are easily affected by heat, in front of the projector lens.
 Doing so could lead to the object melting from the heat that is emitted from the light output.

 Do not use the projector with it leaning to the left and right.
-This may result in a malfunction, however, portrait installation\ is possible.
-Please read the warnings concerning portrait orientation before setting the projector in portrait orientation. ( $\rightarrow$ page 140)
+This may result in a malfunction, however, portrait installation is possible.
+For portrait installation, install the projector with the intake vent at the bottom.
+Observe precautions for portrait installation.